Limits to velocity of signal propagation in many-body systems: a quantum-information perspective

 where the tilde denotes the partial trace over all the non-receiver dergees of freedom.

 The information about the impulse that can be extracted from any measurements on the receiver is no larger than the QFI, which is denoted by $\I$ and has a general form of

-where the summation runs over the elements of the spectrum of $\hat\varrho_{rc}^{(\theta)}(t)$, $\ket{\psi_{i/j}}$ are its eigenstates and $p_{i/j}$ the corresponding eigenvalues.
+where the summation runs over the elements of the spectrum of $\hat\varrho_{rc}^{(\theta)}(t)$, $\ket{\psi_{i/j}}$ are its eigenstates and $\lambda_{i/j}$ the corresponding eigenvalues.
 The dot denotes the derivative of the density operator with respect to the parameter $\theta$.
-For a receiver that is a qubit with two eigenstates and probabilities that add to unity, this reduces to
+For a receiver that is a qubit, Eq.~\eqref{eq.qfi} reduces to